How to Sue a Home Warranty Company: Small Claims Court Guide

 1. Review Your Contract & Denial Letter

 Pull out your home warranty contract and read every word related to your denied claim.
 Identify the specific coverage language, any exclusions cited, and the exact reason the company gave for the denial.
-Understanding the home warranty exclusions in your contract is essential — courts will uphold a denial if it's clearly supported by the policy language.
+Understanding the home warranty exclusions in your contract is essential, because courts will uphold a denial if it's clearly supported by the policy language.
+You should also review your claim approval odds to see how your provider compares to industry averages.

 2. Build Your Evidence File